linkerd/website/linkerd.io/content/2.15/features/proxy-injection.md

 (e.g. with `kubectl rollout restart` etc.) for them to be injected.
 This is because Kubernetes does not call the webhook until it needs to update the underlying resources.

+## Exclusions

+At install time, Kubernetes is configured to avoid calling Linkerd's proxy injector for resources in the `kube-system` and `cert-manager` namespaces.
+This is to prevent injection on components that are themselves required for Linkerd to function.

+The injector will not run on components in these namespaces, regardless of any `linkerd.io/inject` annotations.

 ## Overriding injection